Saint Levant: Artistry, activism, and public image

 Early in his career, Abdelhamid co-founded GrowHome, which connects Palestinian entrepreneurs with individuals who can help fund their projects.
 In early 2022, alongside Stephanie Moukhaiber, he started the 2048 Fellowship – a project providing financial support and mentorship for Palestinian creatives; its name, which was changed to "2048 Foundation" in 2024, references the 100th anniversary of the Nakba.
+In early 2026, the foundation launched the $5,000 Loubani Grants, destined to 40 Palestinian artists.

 Saint Levant is outspoken on the struggle in Palestine, telling Harper's Bazaar: "Everything that I do is Israeli-focused and based on the Palestinian cause and struggle, doing a lot of contextualizing because I came to America, man, and I realized that a lot of people thought that it's a conflict between these two equal just hate each other for some reason, [that] Palestinians just hate Israelis.
-And what people don't understand is that it's 80 years of occupation and oppression and displacement and ethnic cleansing so I think it's very important to just push that forward always and I try to do it through the music; I try to do it through my actions, and everything that I do."
+And what people don't understand is that it's 80 years of occupation and oppression and displacement and ethnic cleansing, so I think it's very important to just push that forward always and I try to do it through the music; I try to do it through my actions, and everything that I do."
 Following the outbreak of the Gaza war, Saint Levant has stated that a sense of "survivor's guilt" has contributed to shaping his artistic production.

-He identifies as a feminist.
+Abdelhamid identifies as having a feminist upbringing, with much of his early social media content focusing on women's rights.